"It's inevitable that people will ponder, discuss, and

 analyze the works of art that interest them."

 Literature: An Introduction to Fiction, Poetry, and Drama

 Standard critical thinking tools, so useful elsewhere, are readily adaptable to the study of literature.
 It's possible to analyze, question, interpret, synthesize, and evaluate the literary works you read in the course of pondering, analyzing and discussing them.
 Literary criticism is the field of study which systematizes this sort of activity, and several critical approaches to literature are possible.
 Some of the more popular ones, along with their basic tenants, are listed below.
-The source for these brief summaries is The Compact Bedford Introduction to Literature.
+The source for these brief summaries is your textbook, The Compact Bedford Introduction to Literature.

 1. Literature is a form of knowledge with intrinsic elements--style, structure, imagery, tone, genre.

 2. What gives a literary work status as art, or as a great work of art, is how all of its elements work together to create the reader's total experience (thought, feeling, gut reactions, etc.)

 3. The appreciation of literature as an art requires close reading--a careful, step-by-step analysis and explication of the text (the language of the work).
 An analysis may follow from questions like, how do various elements work together to shape the effect on the reader?